 So are there any differences between the Silk’n Glide Xpress and Flash&Go Express models?

 They’re both identical save for the logos and how they’re marketed in Europe vs the USA and Canada.
 The advertised differences include safe skin tones, suitable hair colours and tanning.
 I’ll cover these here because it’s important you have the facts before you buy.

 SAFE SKIN TONES

-On Silkn.com it states the Flash&Go Express is safe for light to medium skin tones and it’s ‘ideal for use with lighter skin tones (I – IV on the Fitzpatrick Skin Tone Classification Scale)’.
+On Silkn.com for USA and Canada customers it states the Flash&Go Express is safe for light to medium skin tones and it’s ‘ideal for use with lighter skin tones (I – IV on the Fitzpatrick Skin Tone Classification Scale)’.
 The user manual also clearly states ‘DO NOT USE Flash&Go™ on naturally dark skin!’.
 The skin tone and intensity chart found on the website and packaging supports this.

 If you have a darker skin tone, it’s very important you know before you buy that it’s safe for your skin and that it will activate and flash.
 I contacted Silk’n Europe for clarification but only received the same information available on the website.
 They wouldn’t advise based on the Fitzpatrick scale.

 So, using the supplied chart, I’d suggest the safe skin tone range is indeed light to medium as per the USA website guidance (so up to Fitzpatrick IV).